 Vintage football card collectors know Bowman produced two sets in ’52–a large and small version.
 The larger cards are almost out of reach of most average collectors these days, but the smaller versions aren’t.
 Paul Brown’s influence on the NFL can’t be overstated.
 He took football coaching to a new level, with innovation at every turn and earned his own card in the process–one in great demand, especially by Browns and Bengals fans.

-Yes, there was a time when the Detroit Lions were good.
-In fact, the year before this card was made, Walker scored the winning touchdown for the Lions in the NFL title game.
+The year before this card was made, Walker scored the winning touchdown for the Detroit Lions in the NFL title game.
 Walker was the 1948 Heisman Trophy winner at SMU, a legendary and revered figure in Texas to this day for his skill and class.
 He went on to a Hall of Fame NFL career as Mr. Versatility: rushing, passing, receiving, punt and kickoff return man, punter, place-kicker and defensive back.
 Whew.
 A real football player.

 This is supposedly Blanda’s rookie card, although he played so long we’re not totally sure he wasn’t in the 1894 Mayo’s Cut Plug set.
 Blanda experienced just about everything in his career.
 The rise of the NFL’s popularity in the late 50s, the birth of the AFL in the 60s and a career that had him on the field in the Super Bowl as late as the mid-1970s.
 Quarterback, kicker, Hall of Famer.
 Raider great.
 He’s a Bear here, though, and if you can find his rookie card buy it– or you’re not really an NFL fan.